 Each school shall have an educational support team composed of staff from a variety of teaching and support positions to determine which enrolled students require additional assistance to be successful in school or to complete secondary school based on indicators set forth in guidelines developed by the Secretary, such as academic progress, attendance, behavior, or poverty.
 The educational support team shall pay particular attention to students during times of academic or personal transition.
-Ideally, and when appropriate, the educational support team would include students, administrators, teachers, a school psychologist, special educators, school counselor(s), parents or guardians, a social worker, and other staff with behavioral and/or academic expertise.
+Ideally, and when appropriate, the educational support team for students identified as needing support shall consist of the student and the student's parent or guardian, administrators, teachers, a school psychologist, special educators, school counselor(s), a social worker, and other staff with behavioral and/or academic expertise.
 Other duties of the educational support team, under 16 VSA 2902, are to:

-- (a) Identify the classroom accommodations, remedial services, and other supports to be provided to the identified student. - (b) Assist teachers to plan for and provide services and accommodations to students in need of classroom supports or enrichment activities. - (c) Develop an individualized strategy, in collaboration with the student's parents or legal guardian whenever possible, to assist the identified student to succeed in school and to complete their secondary education. - (d) Maintain a written record of its actions.
+- (a) Identify the classroom accommodations, remedial services, and other supports to be provided to the identified student. - (b) Help teachers to plan for and provide services and accommodations to students in need of classroom supports or enrichment activities. - (c) Develop an individualized strategy, in collaboration with the student's parents or legal guardian whenever possible, to assist the identified student to succeed in school and to complete their secondary education. - (d) Maintain a written record of its actions.